provocon/coremedia-pdf-filter/README.md

 next to this README.
 The components in use, which are not already part of the CoreMedia workspace, are

-* openhtmltopdf Licensed under the LGPL 2.1
+* OpenHTMLtoPDF Licensed under the LGPL 2.1
 * Apache PDF Box Licensed under the Apache 2.0 License
 * Lombok Licensed under the MIT License